scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 >
 > **RAM usage**
 > - Surprisingly, native applications use more memory than Bytecode ones: it is all the more surprising that reducing the memory footprint is one of the advantages cited by the community.
-> - Is it because of the Beta versions used in this demo or a memory leak in the implementation?
+> - ~~Is it because of the Beta versions used in this demo or a memory leak in the implementation?~~

+> error "UPDATE"
+> The configuration of containers is essential when it comes to measuring memory and CPU consumption.
+An update of this article is available at [JVM vs Native - Configuring Java Containers in Kubernetes](/en/java-container-configuration/)

 <hr class="hr-text" data-content="Cleaning">